vincenzocoia/coia-ubc-application/1-cv.Rmd

 Some courses have been partially redeveloped.

 - STAT 545A/547M: Some redevelopment of content; much redevelopment on course website and infrastructure.
-- DSCI 551: Some redevelopment of lectures and lab to accomodate a problem-first approach.
+- DSCI 551: Some redevelopment of lectures and lab to accommodate a problem-first approach.
 - DSCI 554: The labs, after some shuffling of content to and from other parts of MDS.

 ### Teaching Assistantships